s2t2/impeachment-web-react/src/_App/BotAnalysis/Classification/NOTES.md

 Need to dig into the google cloud storage bucket for the full CSV file.

-See API Prep in tweet analyzer repo.
-Copy JSON into this dir.
+See [API Prep](https://github.com/s2t2/tweet-analyzer-py/pull/65/files) and run the script to generate the JSON file.
+Then copy the JSON file into this dir.